Making crab legs is easier than you think! Ready in only 5 minutes, these crab legs are the best way to treat yourself to a fancy meal at home!

 Serving Suggestions

-Serve the crab meat with some garlic butter or regular melted butter for dipping.
+Serve the crab meat with some garlic butter sauce or regular melted butter for dipping and lemon wedges for squeezing.
 My husband loves squeezing fresh lemon juice over his crab before dipping in butter.
+Don’t forget the seafood forks to help pull that luscious meat out of the shell.

 If you’re not sure what to serve up with your crab, a baked potato and some corn on the cob will never steer you wrong!
-We also love serving with Make Ahead Mashed Potatoes, Garlic Bread, Garlic Green Beans or a crisp Garden Salad.
+We also love serving with Make Ahead Mashed Potatoes, Garlic Bread, Garlic Green Beans or a copycat Olive Garden Salad.

 More Seafood Recipes to Try